-- A student who changes schools at least once during a single school year as a result of homelessness is entitled to priority placement in classes that meet state graduation requirements, and timely placement in electives comparable to those in which the student was enrolled at the previous school(s).
+- A student who changes schools at least once during a single school year as a result of homelessness or certain other reasons is entitled to priority placement in classes that meet state graduation requirements, and timely placement in electives comparable to those in which the student was enrolled at the previous school(s).

-- For students who change schools at least once during a single year of high school as a result of homelessness, school districts must ensure equal access to participation in sports and other extracurricular activities, career and technical programs, or other special programs for which the student qualifies.
+- For students who change schools at least once during a single year of high school as a result of homelessness or certain other reasons, school districts must ensure equal access to participation in sports and other extracurricular activities, career and technical programs, or other special programs for which the student qualifies.

 - Students who change schools at least once during a single year of high school as a result of homelessness must receive timely assistance and advice from counselors to improve their college and career readiness.

 - Students who tranfer school districts or schools within the same district must receive credit for any work completed prior to the transfer.
 School districts, with guidance from the state, shall create policies to determine how credit shall be awarded for courses that are partially completed.

 New York S02006 (2017) (NYS Educ.
 Law §3209)

 - New York has a state law that mirrors many key elements of the federal McKinney-Vento Act.